Trip: 28 July 2019. From Perama to Salamina, with the GLYKOFILOUSA VIII of Panagia Glykofilousa NE.

 A view of the Spanopoulos Drydock, alongside the Skaramangkas Drydock which is normally based in Elefsina, together in Ambelakia in Salamina.

-Next to the drydocks, one could see the infamous tanker AGIA ZONI II of Fos Petroleum, which controversially sank on 10 September 2017 in the middle of the Saronic Gulf, causing a major oil spill in the area.
+Next to the drydocks, one could see the infamous product tanker AGIA ZONI II of Fos Petroleum, which controversially sank on 10 September 2017 in the middle of the Saronic Gulf, causing a major oil spill in the area.
 She was refloated a month later and towed to Spanopoulos Shipyard, where she remains to date.

 The next double-ended ferry that I got to see was the DIMITRIOS P of Dimitrios P NE, which was also heading towards Perama after having left Salamina.

 The DIMITRIOS P heading towards Perama, in what was her twentieth consecutive summer on the Perama-Salamina line.
-Built in 2000, she was delivered shortly after her sister ship and fleetmate, the TELAMON.
+Built in 2000, she was delivered shortly after her sister ship and fleetmate, namely the TELAMON.
 She is the fifth double-ended ferry built in the history of the Greek coastal service.
 She has spent her entire career on the Perama-Salamina line so far.

 The DIMITRIOS P seen heading towards Perama.